cristeaibogdan/hephaestus-web/README.md

 </div>

 ## Technologies Used
-* **Angular 15** - The frontend is written in Angular 15, a framework for building efficient single-page applications (SPAs).
+* **Angular 19** - The frontend was written in Angular 19, a framework for building efficient single-page applications (SPAs).
 * **Angular Material** - Offers a set of reusable UI components based on Material Design.
 Used to enhance the user interface with a modern look and feel.
 * **Reactive Forms** - Facilitates handling of form inputs and validations through a reactive programming approach.
 * **Custom Sync Validators** - Implemented to enforce business logic and ensure that form data meets specific requirements.